 Along the way, you will meet different photographers.
 You will learn from them about their gears, their styles, and post-processing techniques that you can add to your style.
 You will also realize that photography is not just a hobby or career anymore; it is a community where you can have fun, be on an adventure and always learn from others.

 4. Plan Before a Photoshoot

 Better be ready for every photoshoot you are going to.
 Make sure all your batteries are fully charged, bring extra batteries, extra memory cards, flashes, strobe lights, stands, and all other equipment to be ready.

 If you’re going to a photoshoot in different locations, it is best to scout the places first so you have an idea of what will be the outcome of the photoshoot.
-Or if the places are too far, do a research on the internet.
+Or if the areas are too far, research on the internet.
 It will consume less time during the actual photoshoot.
-For the outdoor shoot, make sure that the weather will be fine on that day.
+For the outdoor shoot, make sure that the weather will be beautiful on that day.

 The last thing is always making a plan.
 Plan A, Plan B, and Plan C so everything will go smoothly.

 Accept criticism only if the one who will criticize your work has far experience in Photography.
 Allowing someone to criticize your work will help you know what the things you should avoid and improve over time are.
 You will also have an idea of what a good photograph should be.

 Every photographer is different.
 They have their style of process.
 As I start learning photography, what I do is I always look at experienced photographer’s work and try to use their method as an inspiration and to incorporate into my style.
 By following different photographers, it helped me expand my creativity and explore things when I take photos.